-Software rollback (also referred to as image rollback) essentially allows the OmniSwitch 6400 Series switches to return to a prior "last known good" version of software in the event of a system software problem.
+Software rollback (also referred to as image rollback) essentially allows the switch to return to a prior "last known good" version of software in the event of a system software problem.
 The switch controls software rollback through its resilient directory structure design (i.e., /flash/working and /flash/certified).

-For detailed information on the software rollback feature, as well as the switch's /flash/working and /flash/certified directories, refer to the "Managing CMM Directory Content" chapter in the OmniSwitch Switch Management Guide.
+For detailed information on the software rollback feature, as well as the switch's /flash/working and /flash/certified directories, refer to the "Managing CMM Directory Content" chapter in the Switch Management Guide.